Doctor-RAG: A Failure-Aware Repair Framework for Agentic Retrieval-Augmented Generation: Methodology

-We focus on repairable agentic RAG failures; Dataset Noise (e.g., ambiguous questions) are considered non-actionable and excluded from the diagnosis and repair pipeline.
-The framework then proceeds in two sequential stages: (1) taxonomy-constrained error diagnosis and localization, and (2) tool-conditioned local repair.

-In the diagnosis stage, DR-RAG first assesses the sufficiency of the retrieved documents and then performs coverage-constrained error classification and localization based on observable trajectory signals, which serves as a gating signal that constrains the space of plausible failure causes.
-In the repair stage, DR-RAG selects a specialized repair operator based on the diagnosis result and intervenes only at the identified failure point, while efficiently reusing all previously validated prefix steps.
+The framework operates in two stages: (1) error diagnosis and localization, and (2) tool-conditioned local repair.
+During diagnosis, DR-RAG jointly assesses evidence sufficiency and identifies the error type and earliest failure point.
+In repair, a specialized operator intervenes only at the failure point, reusing all previously validated prefix steps.